Food Safety at Home, School and Work

 How can we prevent foodborne illness?

-Follow these smart food safety steps to reduce your risk of getting sick from food.
+Follow these food safety steps to reduce your risk of getting sick from food.

 1. Clean – Wash your hands and surfaces well